By Eddie Capparucci, LPC, C-CSAS, CPCS

 My response to Daryl was a simple one, “thank you for being courageous to share that with me.
 I appreciate your honesty.”

-But my heart sunk as I thought what porn was doing to him and his peers, as well as thousands of women who have been used by the industry.
+But my heart sunk as I thought about what porn was doing to him and his peers, as well as thousands of women who have been used by the industry.
 I can understand Daryl’s feelings about porn because it provides extreme stimulation.

 But it comes at a price.